-We recommend creating targeted video content, including short tutorials and webinars be created to more effectively communicate financial information.
-This content would be accessible via website and social media outlets.
-In addition, this content could be easily integrated into First Year Success courses or as training requirements for first-year students.
-Video content via webinars hosted by Financial Aid throughout the recruitment season for high school counselors is another way to engage high school students (and counselors) about important financial aid information prior to their first semester at UMaine.
+Diversify the way the Office of Student Financial Aid and Bursar's Office communicate with students, families, and high school counselors.
+This is essential to educating students before they come to UMaine and during their first year about important financial processes, deadlines, and information.
+We propose that video content, including short tutorials and webinars be created to assist in communication.
+This content would be accessible via the umaine.edu/stuaid website and social media.
+In addition, it could be easily integrated into First Year Success courses or as training requirements for first-year students.
+Video content via webinars hosted by Financial Aid throughout the recruitment season for high school counselors is another way to engage high school students about important financial aid information prior to their first semester at UMaine.

+b.
 Implement proactive billing communication and flexible payment plan options through the Bursar's Office by acquiring outreach resources through ECSI.
 ECSI is a third-party servicer that provides a product called RecoverySelect.
 There are two main focuses of this product.
 The first is to provide flexible payment plan options for students.
-Currently, the Bursar's Office offers semester-based payment plans which have limited flexibility.
-The flexibility of RecoverySelect's payment plans allow students to spread payments over a greater period of time.
+Currently, the Bursar's Office is limited in its flexibility of the offered semester payment plans.
+The flexibility of RecoverySelect's payment plans allows students to spread payments over a greater amount time.
 It is anticipated that more flexible payment plan options would result in greater student return each semester.
 The second focus of this product is the outreach and communication for students with balances each semester.
 This product provides letter, mail, email, and online communications to students to resolve balances sooner (allowing students to re-enroll and return).
 This type of proactive accounts receivable outreach is currently unable to be done in-house due to lack of staffing to perform such tasks.

 - 3. Collaboration with Academic Advisors and Faculty - a.
-Develop a training/communication plan with academic advisors and faculty so they are better equipped to communicate with students about basic financial matters and can identify when a student needs to be referred to the Financial Aid Office.
+Develop training/communication plan with academic advisors and faculty to be better equipped to communicate with students about basic financial matters, and to be more comfortable identifying when a student needs to be referred to the Financial Aid Office.

 To better equip academic and faculty advisors with the information needed to provide basic financial aid guidance to students, and to identify when the student should be referred to the Office of Student Financial Aid, we propose that required financial aid trainings be provided to academic advisors throughout the academic year.
 In addition to in-person trainings, a communication plan would be created so that a direct pipeline between important financial aid information and updates exists.
-For example, committing to the creation of a monthly financial aid newsletter for advisors, providing in-person financial aid "on call" hours in advising center, and providing publications and materials to advisors and faculty.
+For example, committing to the creation of a monthly Financial Aid Newsletter for Advisors, providing in-person financial aid "on call" hours in advising center, and providing publications and materials to advisors and faculty.

-Outreach/Education
+4. Outreach/Education

+a.
 Expand Maine high school outreach, to provide financial education to high school families and high school counselors.